2018 Porsche Macan S is now in Cebu - Cebu Daily News

 2018 Porsche Macan S is now in Cebu

-The Porsche Macan S, a sportier version of the base model Macan R4, has arrived in Cebu and is available at the PGA Car Centre at the SM Seaside City Cebu.
+THE PORSCHE Macan S, a sportier version of the base model Macan R4, has arrived in Cebu and is available at the PGA Car Centre at SM Seaside City Cebu.

-The premium crossover is powered by the same turbocharged 2.0li, 4 cylinder engine with 252 horses under the hood.
+The premium crossover is powered by the same turbocharged 2.0 liter, 4 cylinder engine with 252 horses under the hood.
 This is paired to a 7-speed PDK transmission.

-The S model adds a revised Porsche Communication Management, air suspension with height adjust, drive select and handsome 20 inches rims.
+The S model adds a revised Porsche Communication Management, air suspension with height adjust, drive select and handsome 20-inch rims.

 Porsche has a long motorsport history and racing heritage.

-In recent years, with the growing popularity of premium crossover sports utility vehicles, the German automaker started to offer performance-oriented SUVs like the Cayenne and the Macan.
+In recent years, with the growing popularity of premium crossover sports utility vehicles (SUVs) , the German automaker started to offer performance oriented SUVs like the Cayenne and the Macan.

 Macan’s selling point is that one will be able to drive a true performance Porsche vehicle with a raised ride height and practicality.